Holyjudge/project11/README.md

 Can set automatic time for execution.
 Saves time of taking attendance and can be easily done with powerful hardware. test1.py is run by the admin to send email to absentees.
+'Face_Detection_PyQt_base' is the original file , _faceproj is referance...